jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ### Canada

-Since I live in Canada and have exposure to the dates precautions started, modelling wil start here.
-We'll use Feburary 27th as the date the virus "started".
+Since I live in Canada and have exposure to the dates precautions started, modeling will start here.
+We'll use February 27th as the date the virus "started".

 **Prior**